ARazak200/ARazak200.github.io/README.md

 # Acknowledgement
 - Most research was from public form.
 - CSS is from w3schools and some internal CSS helped by a university friend.

+# Improvements to the website

+# Problem Solved
+1. Fixed position of title and nav bar.